cobiwave/simplefolio/README.md

 **About Section**

 - On `<img>` tag, fill the `src` property with your profile picture, your picture must live on `assets/` folder.
-- On `<p>` tag with class-name `.about-wrapper__info-text`, include information abou you, I recommend to use 2 paragraphs in order to work well and a maximum of 3 paragraphs.
+- On `<p>` tag with class-name `.about-wrapper__info-text`, include information about you, I recommend to use 2 paragraphs in order to work well and a maximum of 3 paragraphs.
 - On last `<a>` tag, include your resume url on `href` property.

 ```html